 Building on Alexander Bain’s synchronization of two moving pendulums through a clock in 1846 and later Frederick Bakewell’s synchronized rotating cylinders, the Italian physicist, Giovanni Caselli, was able to solve the biggest issue in image transmission – how to synchronize two machines in different locations.
-His outcome, the Pantelegraph, was the invention that is widely considered to be the precursor for today’s modern fax machine.
+His outcome, the Pantelegraph, was the invention that many believe to the ancestor of today’s modern fax machine.

 Sorry, did you just say ‘today’s modern fax machine’?
 Standing on the other side of this time scale in an age of AI, IoT and other hi-tech acronyms, you would be forgiven for thinking that fax machines are a relic of the ‘90s.
 However, this ‘outdated technology’ should not be overlooked in today’s modern IT environment, especially from a security perspective.

 In a ground breaking new discovery, dubbed ‘Faxploit’, Check Point researchers illustrate how organizations of all sizes, as well as consumers, could be exposed to infiltration by hackers looking to exploit vulnerabilities in fax machine communication protocols.
 Furthermore, and perhaps more worryingly, the only information required to do this is the organization’s fax number – something which is often publicly available on any employee’s business card or company website.